Teacher Eligibility Test

-The Teacher Eligibility Test, known as TET, is the minimum qualification required in India for a person to be eligible for an appointment as a teacher for Classes I to VIII.
-The test is mandatory for teaching jobs in Indian government schools.
-Similarly, UP Government introduced another qualifying after UPTET called Super TET.
-The 24111143967 is conducted by both the central and state governments of India.
-Most states conduct their own TET.
-The test is conducted to meet the objectives of the Right of Children to Free and Compulsory Education Act, 2009.
-The TET certificate is valid for lifetime.
+The Teacher Eligibility Test (TET) is a professional examination conducted in India by the Central Board of Secondary Education to determine the eligibility of candidates for appointment as teachers in primary and upper primary schools.
+It serves as a minimum professional benchmark for candidates seeking teaching appointments in government schools and, in some cases, private educational institutions.

+The examination was introduced by the National Council for Teacher Education (NCTE) under the Right of Children to Free and Compulsory Education Act, 2009 to establish minimum qualifications for elementary school teachers.

 History

 The Teacher Eligibility Test (TET) was introduced by the Government of India in 2011 to improve standards in teaching.
 Teachers already working were expected to pass the exam within two years.

 The Test

 The exam is based on the Government of India's National Curriculum Framework for Teacher Education, and is a mandatory qualification for incoming teachers for Classes I through VIII.
 People with professional teaching qualifications, including the B.T.C (D.El.Ed), B.Ed, and B.El.Ed, are eligible to take the test.
 Candidates must score over 60% to pass.

 The Central Board of Secondary Education (CBSE) maintains the TET database and guides government bodies on conducting the test.